astroidmail/astroid/README.md

   Written in C++ using GTK+, [WebKit] and [gmime].

 ## design and user interface goals
-* fully operatable by keyboard only - but accept mouse clicks
+* (keyboard)    fully operatable by keyboard only - but accept mouse clicks
 *               lightweight.
-* base interface on sup, but allow buffers to be dragged out or separated as windows so that multiple views/buffers can be seen at one time.
+* (partly done) base interface on sup, but allow buffers to be dragged out or separated as windows so that multiple views/buffers can be seen at one time.
-* allow several simultaneous windows.
+* (done)        allow several simultaneous windows.
-* display html mail and some attachments inline.
+* (done)        display html mail and some attachments inline.
-* built-in crypto (gpg,..) support.
+* (not done)    built-in crypto (gpg,..) support.
-* render markdown (and friends) as well as syntax highlighting.
+* (not done)    render markdown (and friends) as well as syntax highlighting.
-* editors: embed vim or emacs (possibly ship an simple editor)
+* (only vim)    editors: embed vim or emacs (possibly ship an simple editor)
-* Support: Platforms supported by notmuch and other libraries, specifically:
+* (linux)       Support: Platforms supported by notmuch and other libraries, specifically:
                          Linux, *BSD, Mac, Windows..

 ### considerations
   * Never use deprecated libraries - use as few libraries as possible.